There’s no guaranteed way of how to win credit card disputes, but understanding the process may help your odds.

 If you’re disputing credit card charges as a billing error, here’s an overview of the process….

 Step One: Notify The Credit Card Company

 You will you need to notify your creditor in writing in order to qualify for all of the above billing errors, except for “unauthorized charges” which can be reported over the phone (but it’s still highly recommended to also report them in writing, in case you have misclassified their category).

-Personally speaking, I have handled my disputes over the phone with most major credit card companies and have never encountered any problems by going that route.
-However, since the FTC website says you must mail a letter in order to be covered, then you should do that… especially if it’s for a large amount.
+Generally speaking, disputes can be handled easily over the phone with most major credit card companies.
+However, since the FTC website says you must mail a letter in order to be covered, then you should do that… especially if it’s for a large dollar amount.
 Here is a credit card dispute letter sample.

 When you mail the letter, make sure you send it to the “billing inquiries” department.
 This is probably a different address than where you mail your payments so call customer service to find out where you should send it.

 There is a credit card dispute time limit!
 The letter has to be received by your creditor within 60 days after the first bill was generated which showed the error (but for “unauthorized charges” there reportedly is no time limit).
 If you send a letter, make copies (and copies of any receipts you included) and send it via certified mail with return receipt so you have proof it was sent.

 Step Two: The Investigation Process Begins

 Within 30 days of receiving your dispute, the credit card company must respond to you in writing to confirm they received it.
 If you choose to only make the complaint over the phone, you still should expect to receive the written confirmation in the mail.
 However, it usually arrives fairly quickly; within 7 to 10 days.